Sri Lanka Tour

 Journey through history from delightful Colombo, with its contemporary cafes and art galleries, to Anuradhapura, the first capital of Sri Lanka from the 3rd century BC.

-Our small group tour visits the enchanting medieval capital of Polonnaruwa and Sigirya, a 5th century palatial complex of caved temples and Asia’s oldest surviving landscaped gardens.
+Visit the enchanting medieval capital of Polonnaruwa and Sigirya, a 5th century palatial complex of caved temples and Asia’s oldest surviving landscaped gardens.

 During our Kandy tour, we visit museums and art galleries as well as revered sites such as the Sri Maha Boddhi, the oldest historically documented tree in the world, dating back over 2000 years.

-We attend the traditional puja ceremony at Dalada Maligawa Temple, where the Tooth Relic of the Buddha is displayed.
+Attend the traditional puja ceremony at Dalada Maligawa Temple, where the Tooth Relic of the Buddha is displayed.